-In cases of substance abuse commitments, counties pay 100% of the costs of court-appointed attorneys for indigent persons and the cost of a physician's examination of an indigent person being committed.
+In cases of substance abuse commitments, counties pay 100% of the costs of court-appointed attorneys for indigent persons.
+The county is also required to pay for the cost of a physician's examination of an indigent person being committed if ordered by the court.

 Substance abuse services are funded out of the general fund.
-Some "dual diagnosis services" - mental health and substance abuse - are funded proportionately out of the general fund and the MH/DD Services fund.
+Some "dual diagnosis services" - mental health and substance abuse - are either funded proportionately out of the general fund and the MH/DD Services fund or funded entirely from the MH/DD Services fund.